beheh/clonklorry/README.md

 ### Configuring Lorry

 Execute `cap <stagename> config:init` in the repository root.
 It should copy the example files and inform you where you can find the created files.
 Edit the configuration files according to their documentation.

 ### Push to server

 You are now ready to deploy Lorry on your server(s): `cap <stagename> deploy`.

+## Running the workers

+The platform uses workers for asynchronous handling of various tasks (such as sending mails or publishing releases).
+These workers are backed by a [PHP port](https://github.com/chrisboulton/php-resque) of [Resque](https://github.com/resque/resque) running on Redis.

+php-resque provides an executable file at `vendor/bin/resque`.
+You can invoke it like this: `QUEUE=* APP_INCLUDE=<deploydir>/current/app/bootstrap.php php bin/resque`.
+See the [php-resque documentation on workers](https://github.com/chrisboulton/php-resque#workers) for additional parameters.

+Remember to restart the worker after every deployment.

 ## Copying